 Q: Are there eTools?

-Q: What about eWorkspace for Inspiring Connections?
+Q: What about eWorkspace for formative assessments in Inspiring Connections?

 Q: Is there any plan for a Learning Management System integration?